Gaia3D/mago3d-doc/foss4g-2025/script/2_Processing_Guide_Script.md

 ## Wrap-up & Troubleshooting (5 minutes / 5분)

-### **[SLIDE: What We've Accomplished]**
+### **[SLIDE: What We’ve Accomplished]**

-축하합니다! 데이터 처리 단계를 모두 완료하셨습니다!
 Congratulations!
-You've successfully completed all the data processing steps!
+You’ve completed all the data processing steps.

-지금까지 우리가 만든 것을 정리해보겠습니다.
-Let's review what we've accomplished.
+Let’s quickly review what we’ve done so far.

-첫째, 지형 tileset을 생성했습니다.
-First, we generated a terrain tileset.
+First, we generated the terrain tileset.

-둘째, 건물 3D Tiles를 만들었습니다.
-Second, we created building 3D Tiles.
+Second, we created the building 3D Tiles.

-셋째, 산림 3D Tiles를 생성했습니다.
-Third, we generated forest 3D Tiles.
+Third, we generated the forest 3D Tiles.

-넷째, 포인트 클라우드 3D Tiles를 변환했습니다.
-Fourth, we converted point cloud data to 3D Tiles.
+And fourth, we converted the point cloud data into 3D Tiles.

-이 모든 데이터를 시각화할 준비가 되었습니다!
-We're now ready to visualize all of this data!
+Now all of our data is ready to be visualized!

 ### **[SLIDE: Next Steps]**

-다음 세션에서는 CesiumJS를 사용하여 이 모든 레이어를 시각화할 것입니다.
-In the next session, we'll visualize all these layers using CesiumJS.
+In the next session, we’ll visualize all these layers using CesiumJS.

-우리가 만든 지형, 건물, 숲, 포인트 클라우드를 모두 3D로 볼 수 있습니다.
-You'll see all the terrain, buildings, forests, and point clouds we created in 3D.
+You’ll be able to see the terrain, buildings, forests, and point clouds together in 3D.

-정말 멋진 디지털 트윈 도시가 완성될 것입니다!
-It will be an amazing digital twin city!

-**[Questions / 질문 시간 - 3 minutes / 3분]**

-여기까지 질문 있으신가요?
+We’re about to complete a really impressive digital twin city.

+### **[Questions – 3 minutes]**
-Does anyone have questions so far?
+Do you have any questions so far?

-특히 데이터 변환 과정에서 이해가 안 되는 부분이 있으면 지금 질문해주세요.
-If there's any part of the data conversion process that's unclear, please feel free to ask now.
+If any part of the data conversion process was unclear, feel free to ask now.

 **[Break Announcement / 휴식 안내]**